Last Update: March 8th, 2023.

 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your computer’s hard drive.

 Our website uses these “cookies” to collection information and to improve our Service.
-You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
+You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent through your browser.
 If you choose to refuse our cookies, you may not be able to use some portions of our Service.

 - Session Cookies – We use Session Cookies to operate our Service.

 - Preference Cookies – We use Preference Cookies to remember your preferences and various settings.

 - Security Cookies – We use Security Cookies for security purposes.

 - Measuring website usage (Google Analytics)

 We use Google Analytics to collect information about how people use this site.
 We do this to make sure it’s meeting its users’ needs and to understand how we could do it better.